IBM/watson-online-store/README.md

 #### If you used the Deploy to IBM Cloud button...

-If you used ``Deploy to IBM Cloud``, most of the setup is automatic, but not quite all of it.
-We have to update a few environment variables.
+If you used ``Deploy to IBM Cloud``, most of the setup is automatic, but not the Slack configuration.
+For that, we have to update a few environment variables.

 In the IBM Cloud dashboard find the App that was created.
 Click on ``Runtime`` on the menu and navigate to the ``Environment variables`` tab.